fenago/tableau-server/md/server/tsm maintenance - Tableau.md

 Catalog.

-When enabling the Metadata API, information about the content on [Tableau Server]{.VariablesProductName} is ingested and then indexed to the Metadata API Store.
-The Metadata API can be used to query schema, lineage, and user managed metadata about the content published to [Tableau Server]{.VariablesProductName}.
+When enabling the Metadata API, information about the content on [Tableau Server] is ingested and then indexed to the Metadata API Store.
+The Metadata API can be used to query schema, lineage, and user managed metadata about the content published to [Tableau Server].
 After the Metadata API is enabled, metadata is continuously ingested and indexed until the Metadata API is disabled.

 When running this command, keep the following in mind:

--   This command stops and starts some services used by [Tableau Server]{.VariablesProductName}, which causes certain functionality, such as Recommendations, to be temporarily unavailable to your users.
+-   This command stops and starts some services used by [Tableau Server], which causes certain functionality, such as Recommendations, to be temporarily unavailable to your users.
 -   A new index of metadata is created and replaces the previous index